-- Condition 2: The Facility Owner shall provide updates in their annual compliance submittals to LIHI summarizing progress made toward completion of recreation enhancements until all required improvements have been made and approved by FERC.
+- Satisfied 2019.
+Condition 2: The Facility Owner shall provide updates in their annual compliance submittals to LIHI summarizing progress made toward completion of recreation enhancements until all required improvements have been made and approved by FERC.

 - Condition 3 (optional): If at any time prior to six months before the expiration of the Certification term the Facility Owner provides evidence that the Project meets the Plus standard for water quality based on continued implementation of the Tailrace Dissolved Oxygen Enhancement and Monitoring Plan (TDOEMP); that results indicate that TDOEMP implementation measures are appropriate; and that VDEC concurs with continued implementation of the TDOEMP; LIHI will review that information and determine whether or not to award the Plus and extend the Certificate term for three additional years.